Hotel Ritsa

 Hotel Ritsa is a hotel in Sukhumi, Abkhazia, Georgia.
-The luxury hotel is located on the seacoast, along the Sukhumi quay, near the historical centre and is decorated with bas-reliefs.
-It was damaged during the war in early 1990s and restored in 2000s.
+The luxury hotel is located on the seacoast, along the Sukhumi quay, near the historical center and is decorated with bas-reliefs.
+It was damaged during the War in Abkhazia in the early 1990s and restored in the 2000s.
 It contains two restaurants; "San Remo" which serves European cuisine and "Aktafurta" which serves Abkhaz cuisine.